Traditional Dishes Bolivia. What to Eat & Why You’ll Love It.

 Final Bite

 So, traditional dishes in Bolivia?
 Not just food – it’s a whole experience.
-Hearty, bold & proper satisfying – just like this nifty salteña pic below.
-You can also see where food was prioritised in my complete Bolivian itinerary here (Death Road may just have edged it by the teeniest margin).
+Hearty, bold & decently satisfying – just like this nifty salteña pic below.
+Food played a big part in my complete Bolivian itinerary too – especially after the Death Road ride when I basically inhaled everything in sight.

 Got a favourite Bolivian dish already?
 Or one you’re dying to try?
 Let me know in the comments – or contact me @facts_footsteps on Insta if you end up giving one a go on the road.